IMPORTANT NOTICE: A Declared State of Disaster is currently in place across Victoria. See: COVID-19 information for licensees

 Licensed venues that supply alcohol for consumption on-site are required to provide free drinking water to their patrons.

-This poster explains the consequences of being served a 'barring order' by licensees, responsible persons or Victoria Police.
+This optional sign is for licensees to display in their premises and explains the consequences of being served a 'barring order' by licensees, responsible persons or Victoria Police.

 Barring orders can be served on drunk, violent or quarrelsome patrons.